Identification

 list

-figaroh.identification.identification_tools.calculate_first_second_order_differentiation(model, q, param, dt=None)[source]
+figaroh.identification.identification_tools.calculate_first_second_order_differentiation(model, q, identif_config, dt=None)[source]

 Calculate joint velocities and accelerations from positions.